PiwikPRO/PPMS-PublicDocs/audience_manager/form-tracker.rst

 Optional configuration
 ----------------------
-These commands allow to limit scope of forms watched by the Form Tracker.
+These commands allow you to limit the scope of forms watched by the Form Tracker.

 Ignore form
 ```````````
-You can force Form Tracker to ignore selected form as a whole or specific fields in it.
-Form Tracker won't gather any
+You can force the Form Tracker to ignore the selected form as a whole or specific fields in it.
+The Form Tracker will not gather any
-data from fields of a form specified this way.
-You can ignore multiple forms by configuring ignore rule multiple times
+data from fields of a form specified in this way.
+You can ignore multiple forms by configuring the ignore rule multiple times
-(for each form).
+(separately for each form).

 Code::